ddev/ddev/docs/content/users/topics/sharing.md

 ### Setting up a Stable ngrok Subdomain

-1. Get a paid token with at least the basic plan, and configure it.
+1. Get a token with at least the free plan from [ngrok.com](https://ngrok.com/), and configure it.
 It will be in `~/.ngrok2/ngrok.yml` as `authtoken`.
 2. Configure `ngrok_args` to use a stable subdomain.
 In `.ddev/config.yaml`, `ngrok_args: --subdomain wp23` will result in ngrok always using `wp23.ngrok.io` as the URL, so it’s not changing on you all the time.
+This feature only works for paid ngrok plans.

 ### WordPress: Change the URL with `wp search-replace`